 The author thought We Have Always Lived in the Castle, with a first edition that clocked in at a slim 214 pages, was too short, and that the pre-publication praise she received was “the kiss of death on any book.”
 According to a letter Jackson wrote to her parents, she also thought the heroine, Merricat, was a bit on the “batty” side.

-7. Upon its release, critics praised We Have Always Lived in the Castle as Shirley Jackson’s masterpiece.
+7. Upon its release, critics praised the novel as Jackson’s masterpiece.

 According to Franklin, critics “were virtually unanimous” in their praise for We Have Always Lived in the Castle.
 Orville Prescott, writing for The New York Times, called Jackson “a literary sorceress of uncanny prowess,” while others compared her to Dostoyevsky and Faulkner.
 In her short but enthusiastic review for Esquire, Dorothy Parker called the novel a “miracle,” writing that it “brings back all my faith in terror and death.
 I can say no higher of it and her.”

 8. We Have Always Lived in the Castle marked the first and only time Jackson would see her name on The New York Times bestseller list.

 We Have Always Lived in the Castle was published in September 1962; by late November, Franklin writes, “close to 30,000 copies had been sold.”
 It hit The New York Times bestseller list in December and remained there until early 1963.
 For comparison, Jackson’s previous novel, The Haunting of Hill House, had sold about 12,000 copies in its first six months of publication.

 9. We Have Always Lived in the Castle was Jackson’s last finished novel.